karibou-ch/karibou-wallet/README.md

 The purpose of this project is to provide a simple and intuitive API to handle a simple Wallet manager for our karibou.ch marketplace.
 It has bean designed to work on server side and it's usefull for,
 * [x] Stripe payment (card, SEPA, ...)
 * [x] Initial debit balance account
+  * [X] payment can be made with customer balance and completed with card
 * [x] Initial credit balance account (for invoice)
 * [x] Two step payment and (partial) refund (authorization, capture, refund)
 * [ ] Multiple accounts transfer funds (**DOING**)